MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

 The simulation behavior is similar to the :ref:`section_renderer_cco` for the Embedded side.

-The :ref:`Front Panel<section_ui_releasenotes_frontpanel>` defines support of the drawers based on Java service loader.
+The :ref:`Front Panel<section_ui_releasenotes_frontpanel>` defines support for the drawers based on the Java service loader.

 Internal Font Format Only (Default)
 -----------------------------------